Skip to content

 When the same variable is defined at multiple levels, the most specific value wins:

-Inventory global vars → Group vars → Host properties → Plan vars
+Inventory global vars → Group vars → Host vars → Plan vars

 Built-in host variables are injected last and cannot be overridden.